 Rogers currently uses his insider perspective gained from traveling the globe – from the Middle East to South America – to host the nationally-syndicated “Something to Think About with Mike Rogers” on Westwood One.
-Mike is the Host and Executive Producer of Declassified: Untold Stories of American Spies currently airing on CNN on Sunday nights at 10:00 p.m.
-ET.
+Mike is the Host and Executive Producer of Declassified: Untold Stories of American Spies that airs on CNN.
 Rogers is also a CNN national security commentator and a regular in the major print outlets such as The New York Times, The Washington Post, The Wall Street Journal and the Associated Press.
 He is a staple on radio and appeared on more Sunday shows than any other elected official in 2013 and 2014.

 Rogers was a 1985 graduate of Adrian College and is married to Kristi Rogers.
 He has two children – a daughter and a son.

 707 8th Street SE, Suite 100